 The Partnership, in certain circumstances, offers individually tailored retirement transition plans to retiring financial advisors.
 Each retirement transition plan compensates a retiring financial advisor for successfully providing client transition services in accordance with a retirement and transition agreement.
 Generally, the retirement and transition agreement is for five years.
 During the first two years, the retiring financial advisor remains an employee and provides client transition services, which include, but are not limited to, the successful transition of client accounts and assets to successor financial advisors, as well as mentoring and providing training and support to successor financial advisors.
 The financial advisor retires at the end of year two and is subject to a non-compete agreement for three years.
 Most retiring financial advisors participating in a retirement transition plan are paid ratably over four years.
-As of December 31, 2022, \$113 was accrued for future payments to financial advisors who have already started a plan, approximately \$60 of which is expected to be paid in 2023.
-Successor financial advisors in the program as of December 31, 2022 receive reduced compensation on transitioned assets for up to four years.
+As of June 30, 2023, \$126 was accrued for future payments to financial advisors who have already started a plan, approximately \$29 of which is expected to be paid in the remainder of 2023.
+Successor financial advisors receive reduced compensation on transitioned assets for up to five years.